LongTallJodie/troutopia/README.md

 # Troutopia Webcomic Management System

-Troutopia is a simple webcomic backend for any creator, but mostly for, me, John S. Troutman.
+Troutopia is a simple webcomic backend for any creator, but mostly for, me, Jodie Troutman.
 It allows users to avoid large installations of other CMS platforms and also gives users more control over their website's code.

 Troutopia is fairly no-frills and does absolutely no web design for you; all it does is run the webcomic archive with some simple hooks.
 Said hooks are one line bits of text you can drop into any section of your website.